Updated: Nov 25, 2020

 I began my journey on foot from the car park at Bratton Camp, where I headed towards the Imber Range path and followed the road towards Reeves Farm.
 The land to the right as I walked was out of bounds, but I was able to look at the landscape and make out features such as Warden's Down and High Down.
 Before long the view on my left opened up to take in Edington Hill and Picquet Hill, with the contours of the hills leading down to Luccombe Bottom.

 As I neared Reeves Farm, I hit a crossroads where I could go left down Imber Road into Bratton or right to a military control point with signs saying the road to Imber is closed.
-Just opposite this was a path, that led up a gentle slope to the hill.
+Just opposite this was a path, that led up a gentle slope to Picquet Hill.

 At the top of the hill the view was breathtaking.
 Luccombe Bottom is beautiful, and there was clear line of sight to the village of Bratton at the bottom of the valley and across to Combe Bottom and Bratton Camp in the distance.
 There was a stone memorial bench at the top of Picquet Hill where I was able to sit and contemplate the view.
 This is one of the finest vantage points in West Wiltshire.

-I descended down into Bratton and made my way to the Church.
+I descended down the hill onto Sandy Lane and crossed the main road to enter into a field.
+A perimeter path around the field will bring you out on to Lower Road, which will lead you to the main road through the village.
+Cross over into Stradbrook to make your way to the Church.
 It is hidden at the top of a deep valley, where the spring water makes its way via a lively stream.
 Walking through the quiet roads of the village, I really appreciated the beauty and tranquility of this place.
 Nestled at the foot of steep hills and valleys, it has a character of its own.

 After stopping for some time of quiet reflection in the Church, I felt like a pilgrim.
 Spiritually recharged, I needed the extra energy to make my way up the steep sides of Combe Bottom.
 It was a gradual, but relentless incline and after some deep breathing I finally emerged back at Bratton Camp.